AASanusi/music-playlist/README.md

 The open source developer environment used to write and edit code was Gitpod.
 Git was used to add, commit and push code to Github.
 Github is the hosting used to store pushed codes by Git.
 Heroku was used to deploy the live version of the project.

 - Below are the steps followed to deploy site to Heroku:
-  - Log in or Sign up to [Heroku](https://id.heroku.com/login)
+  - Log in or Sign up to [Heroku.](https://id.heroku.com/login)
-  - On dashboard, click "Create New App".
+  - On dashboard, click "Create New App" or click the "New" dropdown menu on the top right of the page to access "Create New App"
-  - On the "Create New App" page, name your app (needds to be a unique name), choose a region and click the "Create App" button.
+  - On the "Create New App" page, name your app (needs to be a unique name), choose a region and click the "Create App" button.
-  - On app page, find and delect the "Settings" tab at the top of the page.
-Scroll down and locate the "Convig Vars" on the settings page
+  - On app page, find and select the "Settings" tab at the top of the page.
+Scroll down and locate the "Convig Vars" on the settings page.
-  - Click "Reveal Config Vars" and a pop box with placeholder words KEY and VALUE in it.
+  - Click "Reveal Config Vars".
-  - In the KEY section insert "PORT" and in the VALUE section insert "8000".
+  - In the "KEY" section insert "PORT" and in the "VALUE" section insert "8000".
-  - For having credentials, creat another config vars with CREDS In the KEY section and paste the JSON into the VALUE section.
+  - For having credentials, create another "Config Vars" with "CREDS" in the "KEY" section and paste the "JSON" information into the "VALUE" section.
   - Next scroll down to add "Buildpacks".
 Click "Add buildpack".
 Select the "Python" as the first buildpack and save changes.
   - Redo the above step and add another buildpack, select "nodejs" and save changes.
-The order of the buildpacks should be python on top and then followed by nodejs on the bottom.
+The order of the buildpacks should be python on top and then followed by nodejs underneath.
-  - Scroll back up and locate the "Deploy" tab and select to access its page.
+  - Scroll back up and locate the "Deploy" tab and select to access the page.
   - Once on the "Deploy" page, find "Deployment method" section, select "Github" and click the "Connect to Github" button.
   - On "Connect to Github" section, search for your Github repository name you want to deploy by using the empty imput field provided and click "Search" to search for the repository name.
   - After clicking "Search", repository name should appear and then click "Connect" button beside it.
 Now everytime you push to Github, you will be able to deploy on Heroku.
   - Scroll down, to "Automatic deploys" and "Manual deploy" section.
-You can deploy via these tow options.
+You can deploy via these two options.
   - You can set up "Automatic deploys" by clicking on "Enable Automatic Deploys"
   - To deploy manually, click the "Deploy Branch" button.
   - Finally, you'll see "Your app was successfully deployed" pop up message with a "View" button to access the deployed application.

-Find My Deployed Application [Here](https://p3-music-playlist.herokuapp.com/)
+Find My Deployed Application [Here!](https://p3-music-playlist.herokuapp.com/)

 ## Credits